 We remind that by default at most 50 clones are displayed on the time graph.
 However the remaining of the application usually displays the 50 most abundant clones at each sample (which can account to hundreds of clones, when having several samples).

-35. Select a sample, order the list by size, and pass the mouse through the list of top 50 clones.
-What happens when selecting clones that are not in the top 20 ?
+43. Select a sample, order the list by size, and pass the mouse through the list of top 50 clones.
+What happens in the graph when hovering clones that are not in the top 50 ?

 If you have many samples, you may wish to reorder the samples.